|

 hyperlinks to pages explaining legal terms and presenting biographical details

-of participants.
-Go to "Click here to follow the trial of the
+old-fashioned English, making it somewhat challenging to understand.
+Go to "Click here to follow the trial of the Lowestoft Witches."

 Brian Hoggard published this site as his Ph.D. project.
 Hoggard relies